 The ostensible plan was to meet another conservatory student, Bruno, at the closest station to the castle.
 Bruno had planned–or not planned–the whole thing, since he was a tour guide at the castle.
 As we walked out of the station and stood in a small traffic circle, the town looked closed and deserted.
-Alberto looked concerned.
 But at just that moment, I heard a revving motor and a compact car came speeding towards us.
 It swerved around the traffic circle by the station and came to a neat stop.
-Out jumped a young man with slightly longish dark hair, Ray-Bans, bright red chinos, and the smile and posture of an Italian extrovert.
-Upon meeting Bruno, I began to forgive the Italian nation, for the four-thousandth time, for its lack of organization.
-It was hard to remain angry with someone who was so genuinely affable.
+Out jumped a young man with slightly longish dark hair, Ray-Bans, bright red chinos, and the smile and posture of an extrovert.
+Upon meeting Bruno, I began to forgive Italy, for the four-thousandth time, for its lack of organization as compared to New York.
+It was hard to become angry with someone who was so genuinely affable.

 We all climbed into the two-door car with our bags and instruments, and Bruno speed through the narrow streets of two small towns, accelerating over bumps and turning into alleys briefly to stop short in front of notable churches on the way to the castle at Roccolo.
 The entire conversation was conducted in a combination of lightning-fast Italian and Piemontese, but Sarie and I understood some of it.